pivotal-cf/docs-pks/vsphere-persistent-storage.hbs.md

 Kubernetes provides two ways to provision persistent storage for stateful applications:

 - **Static provisioning**: A Kubernetes administrator creates the Virtual Machine Disk (VMDK) and PVs.
 Developers issue PersistentVolumeClaims (PVCs) on the pre-defined PVs.
 - **Dynamic provisioning**: Developers issue PVCs against a StorageClass object.
 The provisioning of the persistent storage depends on the infrastructure.
-With Tanzu Kubernetes Grid Integrated Edition on vSphere, the vSphere Cloud Provider (VCP) automatically provisions the VMDK and PVs.
+With {{  vars.product }} on vSphere, the vSphere Cloud Provider (VCP) automatically provisions the VMDK and PVs.

 For more information about PVs in Kubernetes, refer to the [Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).